udippant/base-drafts/draft-ietf-quic-transport.md

 endpoint migrates to a new address.

 An endpoint MUST NOT initiate connection migration before the handshake is finished and the endpoint has 1-RTT keys.
-The design of QUIC relies on endpoints retaining a stable address for the duration of the handshake.
+The design of QWIK relies on endpoints retaining a stable address for the duration of the handshake.

 An endpoint also MUST NOT initiate connection migration if the peer sent the